dillionlim/brainhack-til-2025/README.md

 However, after moving forwards / backwards away from the guard, the guard's optimal move is to symmetrically perform the same move.
 This means that the distance between the scout and guard after this move would be two squares again, and the scout will therefore never get caught **unless it walks into a deadend**.

+We tried to penalise the scout for being within two tiles of a guard, but it did not improve survival rates, and only added to the complexity of the rewards, worsening [oscillations](#what-did-i-do).

+#### Action Masking

+Closer to the competition, we were not confident that the scout models would perform reliably.
+As a failsafe to prevent the worst, we added action masks to prevent it from performing definitely stupid actions, such as walking into walls, or walking into a "checkmate", as explained [previously](#the-two-turn-separation-idea).

 We enforced this separation when only one guard is visible.
 The scout model is not allowed to move into any tile within two turns of the guard, which includes the two tiles extended in each of the four directions from the current guard location.
 If both the scout and the guard move towards each other, a two-tile gap can instantly become a fatal one-turn separation.

 However, it was a rushed implementation, and we did not keep track of the guards' directions, so we lifted this action mask when more than one guard is visible, so that we do not accidentally prevent our scout from escaping successfully in more complex scenarios.
 A well thought out action mask would serve as good guardrails for sometimes unstable and misbehaving deep RL models.

+#### Progressive Training

+We believed that if the model could not master a simple task, it would be hopeless to train it on a more complex task.
+We started training in environments where the guards were stationary, hoping that the model would master understanding the maps and collecting rewards first.

+As a result, we spent too much time optimising the model to ensure that it never ever misbehaves by itself without pressure from guards.
+We started properly training our model to escape guards only a few days before the semi-finals.
+The model was first trained against only a single chasing guard, before we started training it against multiple moving guards.

+We are not sure if training progressively yields better results than simply training against multiple guards from scratch, because we never tried.
+However, we found it helpful to make small incremental steps, which made it easier to pinpoint the likely cause of any new problems.

+#### Switcheroo

+Models trained against guards would often misbehave when there are no guards present, and we had little time to iron out these issues.
+Meanwhile, the models trained with stationary guards were well-behaved and more stable.

+Therefore, for the semi-finals, we used two sets of scout agents&mdash;one for peacetime, and one for wartime, mirroring the collector and escaper regimes in [Monte-Carlo Tree Search](#monte-carlo-tree-search-mcts).
+Although maximising rewards and escaping guards are indeed fairly distinct tasks, this separation for RL models was born out of necessity, after we unwisely spent too much time on perfecting the agents' behaviour when there are no guards.

+#### Ensemble

+[As mentioned previously](#optimisation-philosophy), we wanted even the worst-case performance of our models to be reasonable.
+We realised that each model underperforms on different specific maps, where a different model with a worse average score would do better.
+Improving the worst-case performance was especially important for our escaper models, where mistakes are costly, and the models were not as well-trained as collector models.

+Seeing [how effective ensembling was for CV](#weighted-boxes-fusion-wbf), we attempted to implement it for RL too.
+It was made simpler since we used a similar implementation of DQN across all of our models, allowing us to simply take a weighted sum of the output Q-values for each action.
+Intuitively, we hoped that when only some models associate a certain action with imminent danger (being caught), its output Q-values would be large enough in magnitude to avoid those actions.

+We used [Optuna](https://optuna.org/) to find an optimal combination of models and their associated weights, with one ensemble of collector models aiming to maximise rewards when there are no guards around, and another ensemble of escaper models aiming to maximise survival against multiple guards.
+In our own evaluation, both ensembles performed better on average than any individual constituent models.

+However, there are certainly individual cases where the ensemble underperforms its constituents.
+We also did not try other ensembling methods, such as simple voting.

 #### Guards